intel/mfd-network-adapter/README.md

 [Windows]

 > [!IMPORTANT]
 >  This feature is under development.
 All source code and features on the main branch are for the purpose of testing or evaluation and not production ready.
-Method requires DLLs in `c:\NET_ADAPTER` directory to read OIDs.
+Method requires DLLs in `c:\NET_ADAPTER\tools` directory to read OIDs.

 - `get_stats(names: Optional[str] = None) -> Dict` - Get a specific or all statistics from a specific network interface.